-- Gaseous smoke smell is removed by activated charcoal filter via the process of adsorption.
+- Gaseous smoke smell is removed by an activated charcoal filter via the process of adsorption.

-How good both of these filters and overall air purifier removes smoke is measured by AHAM’s smoke CADR rating.
+How well both of these filters and overall air purifier removes smoke is measured by AHAM’s smoke CADR rating.

 The higher the smoke CADR rating, the better the air purifier against smoke.